fbpx

 Free Consultation

-Dear Susan,
+Dear Sue,

 We’re in the UK.
 My Year 7 son has absolutely no interest in school.
 Since Year 3 he has been scraping through, putting in just enough effort to pass.
-He is no less intelligent than his siblings, but he has an inordinate love of music and he spends a lot of time in his room playing guitar and listening to CDs.
+He is no less intelligent than his siblings, but he has an inordinate love of music and he spends a lot of time in his room playing guitar and listening to music.
 He argues that he does not need school to become a musician.

 After attending a parent-teacher meeting, my husband and I have convinced him that school is important and that we will support his love of music only if his grades reflect his ability.
 The problem, however, is that his teachers say he has really fallen behind and that his reading and maths are not at the same level as that of his peers.
-Susan, I want to get my son back on track. .
+Sue, I want to get my son back on track. .

 What can we do?